Caribou3d/CaribouSlicer-Prusa/README.md

 The GNU Affero General Public License, version 3 ensures that if you use any part of this software in any way (even behind a web server), your software must be released under the same license.

-Contributions by Vojtech Bubnik, Enrico Turri, Tamas Meszaros, Oleksandra Iushchenko, Lukas Matena, Vojtech Kr#al, David Kocik and numerous others.
+Contributions by Vojtech Bubnik, Enrico Turri, Tamas Meszaros, Oleksandra Iushchenko, Lukas Matena, Vojtech Kral, David Kocik and numerous others.